Why Your Business Needs a Custom Web App — Not Just a Website

 How to start a custom web application project

-- Pick one workflow — Choose the highest-frequency pain with measurable minutes lost.
+- Pick one workflow — Choose the highest-frequency pain with measurable minutes lost per day.
+The more specific the problem, the tighter the scope and the faster the return.

-- Define roles — Who creates, approves, views, and reports — permissions shape architecture.
+- Define roles — Map who creates, approves, views, and reports on data.
+Permissions shape architecture — getting this right early prevents expensive rework later.

-- Integrate last-mile systems — Connect email, payments, CRM — only where it removes manual steps.
+- Integrate last-mile systems — Connect email, payments, CRM, or calendar — only where the integration removes a manual step.
+Every integration adds maintenance surface; make sure each one earns its place.

 Published by the Panabotics Team — AI development and local business growth specialists.